syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/working-with-mail-merge.md

 ## Online Demo

 * Explore how to generate a letter using mail merge functionality using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/letterformat#/material3).
-* See how to format the mail merged data using mail merge events using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/mailmergeevent#/material3).

 ## See Also